Do Amish Vote? Republican or Democrat?

 amish voteDo Amish people vote for president?
 What about other elections?
-This question comes up regularly every two-to-four years.
-And it has to do, in part, with Pennsylvania and Ohio – traditionally two important political swing states.
+This question comes up every two-to-four years.
+And it has to do, in part, with Pennsylvania and Ohio – traditionally two important political swing states (and lately, mainly PA).
 They’re also the states with the two largest Amish populations.

 Do Amish vote?
-Short answer: some Amish do vote, but most do not.
-Only a small number of Amish cast ballots in presidential elections, likely less than 10%.
-Amish may be more likely to get involved when voting involves issues which directly affect them.
+Short answer: some Amish do vote, but most Amish people do not vote.
+Only a small number of Amish cast ballots in presidential elections (likely less than 10%).
+Amish are more likely to get involved when voting on issues which directly affect them.

 Despite the fact that relatively few Amish go to the polls, political operatives have for years viewed the Amish as a source of potential votes.